Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 • Deliberate or negligent damage to property

-Here, we’ll focus on the costs of evicting an AST tenant in England* using Section 8 or Section 21 proceedings.
+Here, we’ll focus on the costs of evicting a tenant in England* using Section 8 proceedings.
+From 1 May 2026 it is no longer possible to evict a tenant using a Section 21 notice

 What Are the Court Fees for Evicting a Tenant?